hlmeS/itm387k/index.md

 ![Cloud 9 - 1](images/python/cloud9_clone_4.png)

 Once you're being redirected to the cloud9 workspace, you should see somthing like shown below.
-You can create files by right-clicking on the left and selecting `New File` and the open it in the editor page.
-Once you save a file, you can execute it by typing `python test.py` in the terminal.
+You can create files by right-clicking on the left and selecting `New File` and then open it in the editor page.
+Once you save a file, you can execute it by typing `python test.py` for example in the terminal (replace `test.py` with the actual filename).

 ![Cloud 9 - Interface](images/python/cloud9_interface.png)

 You can start a python shell by typing `python` into your terminal.
-To run a python scrip, type `python test.py` into your terminal.
+To run a python script, type `python test.py` into your terminal (replace `test.py` with the actual filename).

 ## Starter Documents